xplosionmind/tommi.space/content/notes/public/Thesis.md

 - [Articles around the Web](https://inputs.tommi.space/tag/list/thesis 'Entries tagged `thesis` in Tommi’s inputs')
 - [Max Horkheimer](https://en.wikipedia.org/wiki/Max_Horkheimer)
 - <cite>The Dictatorship of no alternatives</cite>, Mangabeira (2006)

+## Postulates

+1. Superficial historical assessment, functional to the core argumentation
+2. Computer Sciences are considered from the limited perspectives of networking and interactions, in their most social aspects

 ## People